rhysfaultless-cpr/air_velocity_testing/README.md

         ```
 6. Configure serial /dev/tty connection with microcontroller.

+    Make sure the SparkFun development board and sensor are attached to the computer with the supplied USB cable.
+    Both the development board and sensor should have red LEDs to confirm that they are powered.

-    The device was not appearing as ttyUSB0 on boot, but would appear after unplugging and then plugging in the USB cable again.
+    The device was not appearing as ttyUSB0 after computer startup, but would appear after unplugging and then plugging in the USB cable again.
     This led me to look into udev rules, and eventually find [this forum](https://askubuntu.com/questions/1403705/dev-ttyusb0-not-present-in-ubuntu-22-04).
     This command resolved the issue:
     ```
     sudo apt remove brltty
     ```

-    Note, this was the information I got from `sudo dmesg` related to the Sparkfun Artemis Nano microcontroller:
+    Note, this was the information I got from `sudo dmesg` related to the SparkFun Artemis Nano microcontroller:
     ```
     ATTRS{product}=="USB Serial"
     ATTRS{idProduct}=="7523"